-On 12 January 2020, the pilot of an amateur-built Wittman Tailwind aircraft, registered VH-TWQ (TWQ), departed Evans Head Airport, New South Wales, with one passenger on board (Figure 1).
-The pilot was conducting a private flight under the visual flight rules from Evans Head, New South Wales to Boonah, Queensland.
+On the afternoon of 12 January 2020, the pilot of an amateur-built Wittman Tailwind aircraft, registered VH-TWQ (TWQ), departed Evans Head Airport, New South Wales, with one passenger on board.
+The pilot was conducting a private flight under the visual flight rules from Evans Head, to Boonah, Queensland.

 - Visual flight rules (VFR): a set of regulations that permit a pilot to operate an aircraft only in weather conditions generally clear enough to allow the pilot to see where the aircraft is going.

 - Above mean sea level (AMSL): All altitudes and heights will be referenced to AMSL unless otherwise stated.

 - The OzRunways application is an electronic flight bag.
 An electronic flight bag is a portable information system for flight deck crew members which allows storing, updating, delivering, displaying and/or computing digital data to support flight operations or duties.
 It provides the option for live flight tracking by transmitting the device’s position and altitude

 The pilot held a Private Pilot Licence (Aeroplane) issued in July 1982 and was qualified to fly by day under the visual flight rules.
 The pilot also held a single-engine aeroplane class rating.
 The pilot last conducted a single-engine aeroplane flight review in June 2018 that was valid until June 2020.
 The pilot had about 1,200 hours flying experience recorded in the pilot’s logbook with a total of about 140 hours on the Wittman Tailwind.
 In the 90 days prior to the accident, the pilot had flown 12.4 hours total, of which 11.2 hours were in TWQ.